Microfabrication: Processes

-Microfabrication is actually a collection of technologies which are utilized in making microdevices.
+Microfabrication is a collection of technologies which are utilized in making microdevices.
 Some of them have very old origins, not connected to manufacturing, like lithography or etching.
 Polishing was borrowed from optics manufacturing, and many of the vacuum techniques come from 19th century physics research.
 Electroplating is also a 19th-century technique adapted to produce micrometre scale structures, as are various stamping and embossing techniques.

 To fabricate a microdevice, many processes must be performed, one after the other, many times repeatedly.
 These processes typically include depositing a film, patterning the film with the desired micro features, and removing (or etching) portions of the film.
 Thin film metrology is used typically during each of these individual process steps, to ensure the film structure has the desired characteristics in terms of thickness (t), refractive index (n) and extinction coefficient (k), for suitable device behavior.
 For example, in memory chip fabrication there are some 30 lithography steps, 10 oxidation steps, 20 etching steps, 10 doping steps, and many others are performed.
 The complexity of microfabrication processes can be described by their mask count.
 This is the number of different pattern layers that constitute the final device.
 Modern microprocessors are made with 30 masks while a few masks suffice for a microfluidic device or a laser diode.
 Microfabrication resembles multiple exposure photography, with many patterns aligned to each other to create the final structure.